How to Protect and Increase Your Waterloo Region Home's Value For Less

 Deep Clean Your Home

 The next stage is to deep clean your home after you've decluttered.
 That means wiping and dusting all surfaces, as well as mopping and vacuuming carpets and floors.
 Clean up your kitchen, shine up your bathroom, and tidy up your living room.
-A bad-smelling odor, in particular, can leave a lasting impression.
+A bad-smelling odor, in particular, can leave a lasting impression on potential home buyers and not in a good way.
 Pets, children, food, and other factors might cause your property to smell, deterring potential buyers.

 Cleaning your house from top to bottom may be a time-consuming process, and let's face it, finding the time to do so can be difficult.
 Consider hiring a cleaning service; they're less likely to miss something that isn't on your cleaning checklist.
 They'll also be able to go into every nook and corner of your home to clean it up so you can boost the value of your home and sell it faster and for more money.